 Systematic addressing of TRLs is required, allowing a technology to evolve from conception through to research, development and deployment.
-Typically, universities, along with government funding sources, focus on TRLs 1-4, while the private sector focuses on TRLs 7-9.
+Universities, along with government funding sources, focus on TRLs 1-4, while the private sector focuses on TRLs 7-9.

 The term ‘Valley of Death’ represents the often neglected addressing of TRLs 4 through to 7, where neither academia nor the private sector prioritise investment.
 Consequently, many technologies, albeit promising, finish their maturity journey prior to deployment.

 To bridge the valley of death, collaborative efforts are often required.
 TWI has a long history of working with its Members and academia, across a range of industry sectors, to fulfil this need.
 Discussed below are examples of these collaborations.

 TWI collaborated with aerospace contractor Airbus Defence and Space to satisfy a European Space Agency request to investigate cost-effective manufacturing methods for titanium alloy propellant tanks.
 The consortium, making use of TWI’s expertise, raised the technology readiness level of stationary shoulder friction stir welding of titanium alloy propellant tanks to TRL 6.